Lafayette Morehouse

 Lafayette Morehouse is an intentional community conceived in 1968 in Lafayette, California.
 The lifestyle it practices is often referred to as "Morehouse".
-Inspired by its founder Dr. Victor Baranco and his first wife Dr. Suzanne Baranco, and now by his widow Dr. Cynthia Baranco, Morehouse has been a continuous experiment in group living for over 50 years, one of few such communities still in existence from the 1960s.
+The groups was founded by Victor Baranco and his first wife Suzanne Baranco, and is now led by his widow Cynthia Baranco, Morehouse has existed for over 50 years, one of few such communities still in existence from the 1960s.

-Residents of Lafayette Morehouse consider themselves to be social researchers studying the nature of pleasurable group living.
+The group positions itself as "researchers" studying the nature of pleasurable group living.
 They believe that group living best fits the nature of humans and can lead to the most enjoyable life.
-Victor Baranco asserted that to sustain a cohesive group it was "imperative to handle communication, sensuality, and decision-making."
-Those areas became among their topics of research.
-The group's findings are presented to the public in the form of courses.
-The group states that it receives no outside funding that could introduce bias.
+The group formerly operated More University, an unaccredited institution that taught courses on the group's philosophy.
+The group continues to offer paid courses.

 Philosophy

 The cornerstone of the "More philosophy" is the concept of perfectionthe belief that people and situations are right the way they are and that perfection includes the potential for change.
 This includes the viewpoint that individuals are totally responsible for their lives, including thoughts, emotions, and behaviors.

 The term "More" is used in the sense that "if the world is good, then more can only mean better."
 Residents consider themselves to be "responsible hedonists" with the idea that the best possible life includes concern for the welfare of others and that apparent pleasure at the expense of others is not pleasure.
 This viewpoint is expressed in a quote from Dr. Baranco: "Fun is the goal; love is the way."